YazdanHaiderKhan/WOZLY/README.md

 Based on: *Wozly: AI-Driven Multi-Agent System for Personalized Learning Roadmaps* Yazdan Haider Khan, Rishav Sharma, Rohan Goyal, Ms. Heena Kwatra — Bharati Vidyapeeth's College of Engineering, New Delhi

-Frontend contribution of this project is done by [Rishav Sharma](https://github.com/rbsharma1803).
+Frontend contribution and Integration of independent agents of this project is done by [Rishav Sharma](https://github.com/rbsharma1803).